dj95/zjstatus/README.md

 > For more detailed instructions, check out the [wiki](https://github.com/dj95/zjstatus/wiki/1-%E2%80%90-Installation)!

 Download the latest binary in the github releases.
 Place it somewhere, zellij is able to access it.
-Then the plugin can be included by referencing it in a layout file, e.g. the default layout one.
+Then the plugin can be included by referencing it in a layout file, e.g. the default layout one, or the config file.

+In contrast to *zjstatus*, *zjframes* should only be used in the `load_plugins` option of the *config.kdl* from zellij, as it should only be loaded in the background.
+For more details, please follow the [documentation](https://github.com/dj95/zjstatus/wiki/6---zjframes)

 You could also refer to the plugin guide from zellij, after downloading the binary: [https://zellij.dev/documentation/plugin-loading](https://zellij.dev/documentation/plugin-loading)